-Provide your residential (home) address.
-However, if you moved and have no plans to return to your former residence, provide your new address here.
-Signing in Section 10 will update your voter registration.
-If your new address is in a different county, you will not be able to update your address using this form and will need to submit new voter registration form in your new county.
-Provide a mailing address in Section 5 if different from your residence.
+Provide the street address where you live as of today.
+If you are temporarily living away or displaced from the address where you live and you plan to return later, provide your residential (home) address for voting.
+However, if you have abandoned your place of residence and intend to stay at a new address indefinitely, you must provide your new address here.
+Signing in section 11 will update your voter registration.
+If your new address is in a different county, you will not be able to update your address using this form and will need to submit a new voter registration in your new county.